-In the late 19th early 20 century, blades were also made in 9 and 11 inch lengths.
+In the late 19th – early 20th century, hacksaw blades were also made in 9 and 11-inch lengths.
 Some manufacturers also supplied hacksaw blades in a continuous roll, as bandsaw blades are often supplied today.
 The hardware store would cut off whatever length the customer desired, and the customer was expected to punch the holes himself.

 Blades are made with from 14 to 32 teeth per inch.
 As a rule of thumb, in cutting thin stock at least two teeth should be in contact with the work at all times.

 These saws are made for cutting metal.
 The blades are 4 inches long.